Trisha Yearwood: 2002–2016: Jasper County, record label switch and new career directions

 In 2016, Yearwood appeared in the live television musical The Passion.
-As a result, she was also featured on the event's soundtrack, performing new versions of several well-known songs including; "Hands", "My Love Is Your Love", "You'll Never Walk Alone" and "Broken".
-"Broken" became Yearwood's first hit on the Christian charts, peaking at number 47 and also reaching number 17 on the Adult Contemporary charts.
-In late 2016 she joined Garth Brooks on their first collaborative studio album titled Christmas Together.
+As a result, she was also featured on the event's soundtrack, performing new versions of several well-known songs, including; "Hands", "My Love Is Your Love", "You'll Never Walk Alone", and "Broken".
+"Broken" became Yearwood's first hit on the Christian charts, peaking at number 47 and also reaching number 17 on the US Adult Contemporary chart.
+In late 2016, she joined Garth Brooks on their first collaborative studio album titled Christmas Together.
 The album featured covers of classic holiday songs and an original track written by the pair called "What I'm Thankful for (The Thanksgiving Song)".
 Following this, Yearwood was selected as one of 30 artists to perform on the song "Forever Country".
 The song was created to celebrate 50 years of the CMA Awards.

 2018–present: Return to music

-In late 2018 Yearwood announced the release of a new album consisting of songs previously recorded by Frank Sinatra.
-Titled Let's Be Frank, it was recorded live at the Capitol Records building and was backed by a full piece orchestra.
+In late 2018, Yearwood announced the release of a new album consisting of songs previously recorded by Frank Sinatra.
+Titled Let's Be Frank, it was recorded live at the Capitol Records building, and was backed by a full orchestra.
 Yearwood used Sinatra's original microphone during the recording process.
 It was released in December 2018, exclusively at Williams Sonoma stores, and worldwide on February 14, 2019.
 The album peaked at number 2 on the Billboard Jazz Albums chart.
 In his review, Kevin John Coyne of Country Universe praised the release, giving it four of five possible stars.
-In discussing the album, Coyne commented, "Let’s Be Frank is a delightful detour, and while it doesn’t curb the hunger for more country music from the greatest female artist of the greatest generation of female artists, it is chock full of reminders of how she earned that distinction in the first place."
-Trisha Yearwood performed the Sinatra covers on March 7, 2020 with the Baton Rouge Symphony Orchestra, conducted by Timothy Muffitt.
-Yearwood was invited to perform with the BRSO as the 2020 selection of the "Pennington Great Performers" series.